open-edge-insights/eii-core/README.md

       ./eii_uninstaller.sh
   ```

-- Run the following command to delete the EII containers, volumes, and images
+- Run the following command to delete the EII containers, volumes, and images:

   ```sh
     export EII_VERSION=2.4